pactus-project/pactus.org/docs/guide/learn-genesis.md

 title: Genesis block
 ---

+# Genesis block

 ## What is genesis block

 The genesis block is the first block in blockchain.

 ## Genesis information

-In Zarb genesis information is defined inside the `gensis.json` file.
+In Zarb genesis information is defined inside the `genesis.json` file.
 It contains the consensus parameters like size of validator set or fee settings.
 It also defines the Treasury account and bootstrap validators information.
 Here is the `genesis.json` file for the MainNet in Zarb: